-Target/Goal Action/Strategy Who When Reporting 2.4.1 To provide teachers with student achievement data 1.
-Achievement data is gathered, stored, archived, and analysed in a way that is accessible and used to inform teaching and learning by identifying what data is to be collected, how it is to be collated and to whom it is to be distributed - LSPS F6 Rank and End of Year Assessment - F6 Attainment Test Scores - F1-F3 UNSWICAS Scores - F3 TSA - F6 HKDSE 2.
-Provide teachers F1-F6 relevant diagnostic data including literacy levels, numeracy, SEN at the beginning of the academic year to inform practice and assist in identifying student needs differentiation within each class.
-Principal / VP Academic Principal / VP Academic 2016 onwards 2016 onwards Done, stored in S Drive, teachers reminded Done 2.4.2 To provide Panel Heads with AfoL skills to improve their leadership of teachers in the use of data to improve teaching Panel Heads formed as a pilot group for AfoL (Assessment for Learning) training to become trainers.
-To evaluate the role of CA and assessment and to revise the College Assessment Policy accordingly.
-Principal / VP Academic Principal / VP Academic 2016 onwards 2016 onwards Partially done, needs to improve Done
+Target/Goal Action/Strategy Who When Reporting 2.4.1 To provide teachers with student achievement data Achievement data is gathered, stored, archived, and analysed in a way that is accessible and used to inform teaching and learning by identifying what data is to be collected, how it is to be collated and to whom it is to be distributed LSPS F6 Rank and End of Year Assessment Principal / VP Academic 2017 onwards Done.
+Grades are matched with internal exam results to work out the predicted grades, inform planning of DSE subjects F6 Attainment Test Scores F1-F3 UNSWICAS Scores F3 TSA F6 HKDSE Provide teachers F1-F6 relevant diagnostic data including literacy levels, numeracy, SEN at the beginning of the academic year to inform practice and assist in identifying student needs differentiation within each class.
+Principal / VP Academic 2017 onwards Data passed to teachers for discussion and planning 2.4.2 To provide Panel Heads with AfoL skills to improve their leadership of teachers in the use of data to improve teaching Panel Heads formed as a pilot group for AfoL (Assessment for Learning) training to become trainers.
+To evaluate the role of CA and assessment and to revise the Principal / VP Academic Principal / VP Academic 2017 onwards 2017 onwards Not yet done, some Panel PDs included topics on assessment.
+College Assessment Policy accordingly.